Arci/sales-taxes/README.md

 - each product has one and only one category
 - if a product cannot be found within categories it's supposed to be eligible for the basic sales tax
 - categories can be held in memory.
 A `HashMap` has been used to store them, otherwise they should be saved persistently on a DB or the file read by chunk

+Within the `data/` directory is provided an example of the categories CSV file.

 # Build the application
 The application can be build with Maven: